Universal Transport Properties of Continuous Quantum Gases: introduction

+For Lieb-Liniger model, we show how Drude weight behaves in three different statistical regimes.
+In the weak coupling regime dominated by Bose-Einstein statistics, the Drude weights reduce to that for a free Bose gas.
+In the strong coupling regime governed by Fermi-Dirac statistics (Tonks-Girardeau limit), the Drude weights are expressed in terms of Fermi-Dirac functions with finite interaction corrections.
+In the high temperature regime, the Drude weight reduces to that for a Maxwell-Boltzmann gas with quantum corrections that can be readily obtained via high temperature expansion.
+In the quantum critical regime near phase transitions, we establish universal scaling laws determined solely by critical exponents.
+We perform similar analysis for the Bose-Fermi mixture model.

+Finally, to bridge theory and experiment, we simulate two protocals, including linear potential quench and bipartitioning quench, used recently to measure the Drude weights~\cite{arXiv2024SchuttelkopfCharacterising}.
+We numerically simulate these protocols and show that the extracted Drude weights are consistent with experimental observations and more importantly, consistent with the thermodynamic identities established in this work.
+Particularly, the charge and energy Drude weights are in excellent agreement with the particle density and enthalpy, respectively.

 This paper is structured as follows.
-Section II briefly reviews the conserved quantities and currents of continuous integrable models.
-Section III presents the general formalism of the Drude weight and derives several universal identities.
-In Sections IV and V, we apply this formalism to the Lieb-Liniger gas and Bose-Fermi mixture, respectively, presenting formal expressions, universal features, and detailed analytical and numerical results across various physical regimes.
-Section VI discusses the proposed experimental protocols.
+In section \ref{sec:integrableGHD}, we briefly review the conserved charges and currents of continuous integrable models and their expressions within GHD.
+Section \ref{sec:drude} presents the general formalism of the Drude weight and derives several universal identities.
+In Sections \ref{sec:LL} and \ref{sec:BF}, we apply this formalism to the Lieb-Liniger Bose gas and Bose-Fermi mixture, respectively, presenting formal expressions, universal features, and detailed analytical and numerical results across various parameter regimes.
+In section \ref{sec:expt}, we propose two experimental protocols and show that they provide a robust benchmark for measurements in ultracold atomic gases.